United Kingdom in the Eurovision Song Contest 2009: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-Despite calls from the leader of the Conservative Party David Cameron for a withdrawal due to the 2008 South Ossetia war, BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2009 on 28 May 2008.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Despite calls from the leader of the Conservative Party David Cameron for a withdrawal due to the 2008 South Ossetia war, the broadcaster announced that it would participate in the 2009 contest on 28 May 2008.
 BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
 For their 2009 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.

 Before Eurovision

 Eurovision: Your Country Needs You 2009

 Eurovision: Your Country Needs You 2009 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2009.
 Six acts competed over four televised shows between 10 and 31 January 2009 held at the BBC Television Centre in London and hosted by Graham Norton.
 All shows in the national final were broadcast on BBC One as well as streamed online via the broadcaster's website bbc.co.uk.